Commonly-Asked Questions About Making a Sword in the UK

 What Sort of Sword Can I Make?

-At Bronze Age Foundry, the swords we make are replicas of a Bronze Age Irish Chieftain’s sword, which was recovered from a bog in Dublin, where it had been broken and sacrificed to the gods thousands of years before.
+At Molten Bronze, the swords we make are replicas of a Bronze-Age Irish Chieftain’s sword, which was recovered from a bog in Dublin, where it had been broken and sacrificed to the gods thousands of years before.

 Our traditional soapstone casting dies are made with that sword as the template, so that’s the type you could make if you came to our course – a leaf-shaped Celtic blade that was extremely popular all over Europe during the Bronze Age and Early Iron Age.